Institutional Accessibility Program Mobilization

 Vendor Governance

-• Centralized VPAT repository
+• Centralized VPAT and accessibility conformance evidence

-• Integrated accessibility into procurement
+• Integrated accessibility review into vendor and procurement workflows

-• Initiated vendor evaluations
+• Initiated vendor accessibility evaluations and documentation practices

 Results